diskuv/dk/docs/SPECIFICATION.md

 ### Free Rule Functions

-Free rules (ie. `M.free_rules`) are rules that are free to be used everywhere: in `values.json` files and directly by the end-user.
+Free rules (ie. `M.freerules`) are rules that are free to be used everywhere: in `values.json` files and directly by the end-user.

 Free rules should be *pure* functions (ie. repeat and get the same results on a different machine) so they do *not* have direct access to changeable project source code directories.